 Canine Vaccinations & Guidelines

 Core vaccines are recommended for all puppies and dogs with an unknown vaccination history.
-The diseases involved have significant morbidity and mortality and are widely distributed, and in general, vaccination results in relatively good protection from disease.
+The diseases involved have significant morbidity and mortality rates and are widely distributed.
+In general, vaccinating your dog results in relatively good protection from disease.
 These include vaccines for canine parvovirus (CPV), canine distemper virus (CDV), canine adenovirus (CAV), and rabies.
 In addition, the leptospirosis vaccine is now being recommended as a core vaccine for dogs because the disease has the potential to occur in any dog (even in urban environments), can be life-threatening, and the vaccines are considered safe and efficacious, with recent improvements in safety over the last decade to minimize vaccine reactions.

 We recommend that puppies receive a single dose of killed rabies vaccine at or after 12 weeks and before 6 months of age.
 Adult dogs with unknown vaccination history should also receive a single dose of killed rabies vaccine.
 A booster is required one year later on puppies and all dogs with previous unknown vaccination history and thereafter, rabies vaccination should be performed every 3 years using a vaccine approved for 3-year administration.